DURAARK/duraark-seed-templates/README.md

 # Format

 Each template is living in its own [YAML](https://en.wikipedia.org/wiki/YAML) file.
-Each file has the three mandatory items
+Each file has the four mandatory items

 * label,
 * description,
 * seeds,
+* variables,

 where 'seeds' is a list of seed entities. 'label' and 'description' are necessary to display the query in the [WorkbenchUI](https://github.com/DURAARK/workbench-ui).

+'variables' is an array of [buildm](https://github.com/DURAARK/Schemas/tree/master/rdf) properties which will be inserted from the respective bduilding metadata.

 ## Demo